jellyfin/jellyfin-mpv-shim/README.md

  - u to mark unwatched and quit

 You can execute shell commands on media state using the config file:
- - media\_ended\_cmd - When all media has played.
+ - `media_ended_cmd` - When all media has played.
- - pre\_media\_cmd - Before the player displays.
+ - `pre_media_cmd` - Before the player displays.
 (Will wait for finish.)
- - stop\_cmd - After stopping the player.
+ - `stop_cmd` - After stopping the player.
- - idle\_cmd - After no activity for idle\_cmd\_delay seconds.
+ - `idle_cmd` - After no activity for `idle_cmd_delay` seconds.

 This project is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
 The project was ported to python3, modified to use mpv as the player, and updated to allow all features of the remote control api for video playback.

-UPDATE: It looks like we have a reversal on the Plex Media Player situation.
-That being said, this project has proven to be interesting as a hackable Plex client. **I plan to maintain this client, although I may not work on adding new features unless someone requests them.**
+## Transcoding Support

+Plex-MPV-Shim 1.2 introduces revamped transcoding support.
+It will automatically ask the server to see if transcoding is suggested, which enables Plex-MPV-Shim to play more of your library on the go.
+You can configure this or switch to the old local transcode decision system.

+- `always_transcode`: This will tell the client to always transcode, without asking.
+Default: `false`
+    - This may be useful if you are using limited hardware that cannot handle advanced codecs.
+    - You may have some luck changing `client_profile` in the configuration to a more restrictive one.
+- `auto_transcode`: This will ask the server to determine if transcoding is suggested.
+Default: `true`
+    - `transcode_kbps`: Transcode bandwidth to request.
+Default: `2000`
+    - `transcode_res`: Transcode resolution to request.
+Default: `720p`
+- `remote_transcode`: This will check for transcoding using locally available metadata for remote servers only.
+Default: `true`
+    - This will not take effect if `auto_transcode` is enabled.
+    - Configuration options from `auto_transcode` are also used.
+    - `remote_kbps_thresh`: The threshold to force transcoding.
+If this is lower than the configured server bandwidth, playback may fail.
+- `adaptive_transcode`: Tell the server to adjust the quality while streaming.
+Default: `false`

+Caveats:
+ - Controlling Plex-MPV-Shim from the Plex web application only works on a LAN where a Plex Server resides.
+It does NOT have to be the one you are streaming from.
+An empty server will work.
+ - The only way to configure transcode quality is the config file.
+There is no native way to configure transcode quality from the Plex remote control interface.
+I may implement an on-screen menu to adjust this and other settings.

 ## Building on Windows